-- a.
-Excimer laser oscillators which generate pulses exceeding 1.5 joules per pulse - b.
-Excimer laser oscillators with an average output exceeding 120 watts - iii.
-Excimer laser oscillators which are designed for use within a wavelength range exceeding 190 nanometers and 360 nanometers or less and which fall under any of the following - a.
-Excimer laser oscillators which generate pulses exceeding 10 joules per pulse - b.
-Excimer laser oscillators with an average output exceeding 500 watts - iv.
-Excimer laser oscillators which are designed for use at a wavelength range exceeding 360 nanometers and which fall under any of the following - a.
-Excimer laser oscillators which generate pulses exceeding 1.5 joules per pulse - b.
-Excimer laser oscillators with an average output exceeding 30 watts - 5.
-Chemical laser oscillators which fall under any of the following - i.
-Hydrogen fluoride laser oscillators - ii.
-Deuterium fluoride laser oscillators - iii.
-Transfer laser oscillators which fall under any of the following - a.
-Iodine laser oscillators designed to be capable of being excited by excitation transfer from oxygen - b.
-Carbon dioxide laser oscillators designed to be capable of being excited by excitation transfer from deuterium fluoride - 6.
-Neodymium glass laser oscillators (excluding those which generate pulses on a continuous basis) which fall under any of the following - Neodymium glass laser oscillators which generate pulses at a pulse width of 1 microsecond or less, and pulses exceeding 50 joules per pulse - ii.
-Neodymium glass laser oscillators which generate pulses at a pulse width exceeding 1 microsecond and pulses exceeding 100 joules per pulse - (e) Components for laser oscillators which fall under any of the following - 1.
-Reflectors which are designed for cooling by using a heat pipe or by passing a fluid at a position which is less than 1 millimeter beneath the surface of the mirror - 2.
-Reflectors, or optical components or electro-optical components which are permeable (including partially permeable), and which are designed for use in laser oscillators which fall under any of (a) through (d) - (f) Test equipment or accessories for laser oscillators which fall under any of the following - 1.
-Among equipment for measuring wave surface which is capable of
+- a. excimer laser oscillators which generate pulses exceeding 1.5 joules per pulse; - b. excimer laser oscillators with an average output exceeding 120 watts; - iii. excimer laser oscillators which are designed for use within a wavelength range exceeding 190 nanometers and 360 nanometers or less and which fall under any of the following: - a. excimer laser oscillators which generate pulses exceeding 10 joules per pulse; - b. excimer laser oscillators with an average output exceeding 500 watts; - iv. excimer laser oscillators which are designed for use at a wavelength range exceeding 360 nanometers and which fall under any of the following: - a. excimer laser oscillators which generate pulses exceeding 1.5 joules per pulse; - b. excimer laser oscillators with an average output exceeding 30 watts; - 5. chemical laser oscillators which fall under any of the following: - i. hydrogen fluoride laser oscillators; - ii. deuterium fluoride laser oscillators; - iii. transfer laser oscillators which fall under any of the following: - a. iodine laser oscillators designed to be capable of being excited by excitation transfer from oxygen; - b. carbon dioxide laser oscillators designed to be capable of being excited by excitation transfer from deuterium fluoride; - 6. neodymium glass laser oscillators which generate non-repetitive pulses and fall under any of the following: - i. neodymium glass laser oscillators which generate pulses at a pulse width of 1 microsecond or less, and pulses exceeding 50 joules per pulse; - ii. neodymium glass laser oscillators which generate pulses at a pulse width exceeding 1 microsecond and pulses exceeding 100 joules per pulse; - (e) components for laser oscillators which fall under any of the following: - 1. reflectors which are designed for cooling by using a heat pipe or by passing a fluid at a position which is less than 1 millimeter beneath the surface of the mirror; - 2. reflectors, or optical components or electro-optical components which are permeable (including partially permeable), and which are designed for use in laser oscillators which fall under any of (a) through (d); - (f) test equipment or accessories for laser oscillators which fall under any of the following: - 1. among equipment for measuring wave surface which is capable of